麻豆果冻传媒

 Springfield High School ranks within the bottom 50% of all 1,196 schools in Oregon (based off of combined math and reading proficiency testing data).

-The diversity score of Springfield High School is 0.59, which is equal to the diversity score at state average of 0.59.
+The diversity score of Springfield High School is 0.61, which is more than the diversity score at state average of 0.60.
 The school's diversity has stayed relatively flat over five school years.

 This School